furrofurry/pawdanse/README.md

 ###

 <p align="left">Pawdance is a tool that uses OpenSSH you already trust into a fully working Layer‑3 VPN.</p>
 <p align="left">Pawdance can also fuction as transparent vpn if needed.
-Good for prodcution, when acsess to server is required and its network. why use third party vpns if you have ssh?</p>
+Good for prodcution, when accsess to server is required and its network. why use third party vpns if you have ssh?</p>

 ###